ARTICLE I: NAME

 The Board of Directors shall authorize and define the powers of all permanent committees and ad hoc committees.

 b.
-The Wood County Humane Society shall employ a humane agent, a shelter manager and other employees (hired at the discretion of the Vice President of Shelter Operations.)
-The hiring of the shelter manager and the humane agent shall be recommended by the Personnel Committee and Vice President of Shelter Operations, with approval of the Board to follow.
+The Wood County Humane Society shall employ a Humane Agent, a Shelter Manager, and other employees (hired at the discretion of the Shelter Manager in consultation with the Board President.)
+The hiring of the Shelter Manager and the Humane Agent shall be recommended by the Personnel Committee and Board President, with approval of the Board to follow.
 (For termination policy, see Personnel Policy Manual.)

 ARTICLE IX: ELECTIONS